Microsoft OPC Publisher

 Reference

-A subscription is created for each unique DataSetWriter.
-The publishing interval (configured using the DataSetPublishingInterval or OpcPublishingInterval values) is an attribute of the subscription (hence multiple writers are instantiated if there are multiple different publishing intervals).
-It defines the cyclic rate at which it collects values from the monitored item queues.
+A subscription is created for a DataSetWriter if none with the same subscription settings already exists.
+The publishing interval (configured using the DataSetPublishingInterval or OpcPublishingInterval values) is an attribute of the subscription (hence multiple writers are instantiated if there are multiple different publishing intervals nodes under a data set writer configured).
+The publishing interval defines the cyclic rate at which it collects values from the monitored item queues.
 Each time it attempts to send a Notification Message to OPC Publisher containing new values or events of its monitored items.

 Notifications received by the writers in the writer group inside OPC Publisher are batched and encoded and published to the chosen transport sink.

-The OPC UA server always sends the first data value to OPC Publisher when the subscription is created.
+The OPC UA server always sends the first data value to OPC Publisher when a monitored item is added to a subscription.
 To prevent publishing all of these values during startup, the SkipFirst value can be specified in the data item’s configuration:

 "SkipFirst": true,